Tavernetta

 Who Should Book Tavernetta — and When

 Tavernetta is the right call for a date night, a milestone dinner, or any occasion where you want Italian cooking that genuinely earns its place at the table in a room designed to make you stay.
-It works equally well for a long weekend lunch — the two-course lunch deal makes it one of the stronger midday value plays in Denver , or for an evening when you want a serious wine program alongside handmade pasta.
+It works equally well for a long weekend lunch — the two-course lunch deal makes it one of the stronger midday value plays in Denver, or for an evening when you want a serious wine program alongside handmade pasta.
 If you are planning a special occasion dinner at the $$ price tier and want a room with real atmosphere, this is where to book in Denver before considering anything else in the category.

 The Room

 The space at 1889 16th Street Mall is designed with lingering in mind.
-The layout encourages long meals: seating is arranged to give tables enough separation that conversation does not bleed between parties, and the design details have been considered carefully enough that the room reads as a destination rather than a backdrop.
-For a special occasion, the physical environment does real work , this is not a room you will feel embarrassed to bring someone to.
+The layout encourages long meals: seating is arranged to give tables enough separation that conversation does not bleed between parties, the design details have been considered carefully enough that the room reads as a destination rather than a backdrop.
+For a special occasion, the physical environment does real work, this is not a room you will feel embarrassed to bring someone to.
 Spatially, it lands closer to a well-appointed Italian trattoria in a European city than to the kind of Denver restaurant that treats Italian food as a crowd-pleasing default.
 If space and atmosphere matter to your decision, Tavernetta clears the bar comfortably.

 Service at This Price Point